Call of the Queen

 “Don’t know the address yet.”

-Sichet’s eyes told him that the lawyer knew he was lying, cool ocean blues that signalled dominance, awakening memories of power hierarchies within the gangs of the Old World.
+Sichet’s eyes told him he knew Kochanski was lying, ocean blues that signalled dominance, awakening memories of power hierarchies of gangs in the Old World.

 “I remember now,” Kochanski conceded.
 “It’s a town called Endon.”